DerpyNeko/FinalNetworkProject/README.md

   - GameServer first, then GameClient
   - Action set to Start

+Copy assets folder from OpenGL folder to the x64/Release folder

 Start without debugging
   - This will open 3 windows: 1 for the server, 1 for the client, and the Game window
     - WASD to move